 Boeing’s Global Services division

-In July 2017, Boeing (BA) created its new Global Services unit out of its existing verticals.
-The company established the division by integrating the services capabilities of its space, government, and commercial sectors into a single business.
-In 4Q17, this segment reported revenues of $4.0 billion, representing a 17.0% rise over 4Q16 revenues of ~$3.4 billion.
+In mid-2017, Boeing carved a new division out of its existing divisions—Global Services.
+The company created the segment by integrating the services capabilities of its government, space, and commercial sectors into a single business.

 In 4Q17, Boeing Global Services was awarded a contract for F-15 Qatar Sustainment.
 Also, the division signed an agreement with All Nippon Airways for the 787 landing gear exchange program.
 Plus, the company entered into a P-8I Poseidon training agreement with India.